bbc/wraith/README.md

     gem install wraith

-You can then run the following inside the Wraith directory to create a template snap.js and config file:
+You can then run the following to create a template snap.js and config file:

-    gem setup
+    wraith setup

-Alternatively you can download the install script via curl, this will not create a git repo though.
+Alternatively you can clone the repo.

     git clone https://github.com/BBC-News/wraith
     cd wraith